agi-brain/xuance/docs/source/documents/api/learners/marl/iddpg.rst

 .. py:function::
   xuance.tensorflow.learners.multi_agent_rl.iddpg_learner.IDDPG_Learner.update(sample)

-  xxxxxx.

-  :param sample: xxxxxx.
+  Update the IDDPG learner with a batch of samples.

+  :param sample: A dictionary containing current observations, actions taken in the current state,
+                    observations of the next state, rewards, binary indicators of episode terminations, binary mask indicating which agents are active.
-  :type sample: xxxxxx
+  :type sample: dict
-  :return: The infomation of the training.
+  :return: The information of the training.
   :rtype: dict

 .. raw:: html